FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 - `int` `.iRepairCount`
 - `int` `.iSystemType`
 - `bool` `.bNeedsManned`
+   - If the system requires manning to function.
 - `bool` `.bManned`
 - `int` `.iActiveManned`
 - `bool` `.bBoostable`
+   - If the system can be manned by a crewmember.
 - `std::pair<int, int>` `.powerState`
 - `int` `.iRequiredPower`
 - ~~`GL_Texture*` `.imageIcon`~~